-- Principal or lead Investigators, co-investigators and other researchers are responsible for considering the ethics requirements of their work, and seeking ethical approval where required. - Principal or lead Investigators, co-investigators and other researchers are responsible for conducting research to the agreed protocol and in accordance with legal requirements and applicable professional codes of conduct. - Research supervisors are responsible for ensuring that their students are made aware of the University's Policy, Procedures and Guidelines for Research Ethics and this research code of practice, and to support their students in maintaining good standards in research conduct.
-This code should be used by research student supervisors in conjunction with the University's Postgraduate Research Code of Practice.
-The University Research Ethics Panel is a sub-committee of the Research Committee (which implements policies and procedures for undertaking research).
-The Research Ethics Panel is responsible for ensuring that proposed research submitted for consideration meets the required ethics standards, and that feedback to applicants will support development of the understanding of ethical and good research conduct precepts. - All staff and students involved in research should be aware of the reporting system for misconduct and adverse events and any instances should be reported formally; - The University, primarily through Academic Board and Research Committee and the work of the Research Office, is responsible for the promotion and support of a research culture which ensures that researchers understand and discharge their responsibilities according to expected standards. - The University is responsible for ensuring that research is properly managed and monitored, having proper and fair processes in place to strengthen the integrity of research, reviewing progress regularly and openly.
-Directors of Institutes, other Academic Corporate leaders and Directors and Heads of Service have responsibility to ensure compliance with the Code through oversight of activity within their area of remit.
+- Principal or lead Investigators, co-investigators and other researchers are responsible for developing research proposals that are of a high standard in terms of rigour and integrity are addressed appropriately, especially when working in new areas, across disciplines, across sectors, across jurisdictions, or across institutions. - Principal or lead Investigators, co-investigators and other researchers are responsible for considering the ethics requirements of their work in line with the UoC Ethics policy and seeking research ethics approval where required. - Principal or lead Investigators, co-investigators and other researchers are responsible for conducting research to the agreed protocol and in accordance with legal requirements and applicable professional codes of conduct. - Research supervisors are responsible for ensuring that their students are made aware of the University's Research Ethics Policy and this research CoP, and to support their students in maintaining good standards in research conduct.
+This CoP should be used by research student supervisors in conjunction with the University's Postgraduate Research Code of Practice. - Students on taught programmes don't come under the direct purview of this CoP though it is expected that the staff supervising taught students will pass on the principles outlined in the CoP. - The University Research Ethics Panel is a sub-committee of the Research and Knowledge Exchange Committee (RKEC) which implements policies and procedures for undertaking research.
+The Research Ethics Panel is responsible for ensuring that the proposed research submitted for consideration meets the required ethics standards, and that feedback to applicants will support the development of the understanding of ethical and good research conduct precepts.

+- All staff and students involved in research should be aware of the reporting system for misconduct and adverse events and any instances should be reported formally. - The University, primarily through the RKEC and the work of the RKE-GS Directorate, is responsible for the promotion and support of a research culture which ensures that researchers understand and discharge their responsibilities according to expected standards. - The University is responsible for ensuring that research is properly managed and monitored, having proper and fair processes in place to strengthen the integrity of research, reviewing progress regularly and openly.
+Directors of Institutes, other Academic Leaders and Directors/Heads of Service have the responsibility to ensure compliance with the CoP through oversight of activity within their area of remit.

-The University will ensure that all newly appointed researchers and research students are made aware of this Code, with the University ethics procedures, and with the process for reporting research misconduct.
-This Code also supports the principles of the Concordat to Support the Career Development of Researchers (Vitae).
-A comprehensive researcher development programme, aligned with the Researcher Development Framework (RDF), providing training and development opportunities for staff and research students, supports learning across disciplinary boundaries, and encourages the development of peer support networks.
-The researcher development programme is supported by a virtual learning environment aligned to the RDF.
-Training on ethics is a mandatory component of the researcher development programme.
+The University will ensure that all staff, PgRs and students conducting research are made aware of this CoP, the University ethics procedures, and the process for reporting research misconduct through appropriate mechanisms.
+This CoP also supports the principles of the Concordat to Support the Career Development of Researchers.
+A comprehensive Research Skills Development Programme, aligned with the Researcher Development Framework (RDF), provides training and development opportunities for staff and PgRs, supports learning across disciplinary boundaries, and encourages the development of peer support networks.
+Training on ethical principles and the approval process is a mandatory component of the research skills development programme for PIs and supervisors at all levels.

-Where research is undertaken in collaboration with, or on behalf of, an external agency or institution, statutory or voluntary body (e.g. under an NHS Governance agreement) then this Code shall be identified in any agreement covering such an arrangement.
+Where the research is undertaken in collaboration with, or on behalf of, an external agency or institution, statutory or voluntary body (e.g. under an NHS Governance agreement) then this CoP shall be identified in any agreement covering such an arrangement.